HFAnalyticsLab/MM_in_households/README.md

 ### Requirements

-These scripts were written in SAS Enterprise Guide Version 7.12 and RStudio Version 1.1.383.
+These scripts were written in SAS Enterprise Guide Version 7.12, RStudio Version 1.1.383 and Stata MP15.
 The following R packages are used:

 * **[haven](https://cran.r-project.org/web/packages/haven/index.html)**